... Submissions ...

 The George Mason Law Review publishes four times a year.
 One to two of issues are published in conjunction with symposia hosted by the Law Review.
-The remainder of these issues contain four to five professional articles.
+The remainder of these issues contain four to eight professional articles.
 All issues contain one to three student pieces.
 The Law Review only considers student work from Antonin Scalia Law School students for print issues.
 The Articles Committee will only consider submissions received through this form or Scholastica.
 Due to the high number of submissions we receive, we are unable to review and respond to each one.

 The GMLR Forum is currently accepting submissions.

 - GMLR Forum submissions should be short, original pieces of timely scholarship on newsworthy topics that are accessible to a wide audience.

 - Forum pieces may be short articles, responses to GMLR Articles or Forum pieces, or responses to other articles or essays.